Authors Note: A huge thanks to Coyo for once again allowing Donnie to visit one of his fine establishments!

 I froze, recognizing the voice behind me.
 Turning around, I saw Druella leaning nonchalantly against a white washed brick wall.
 She was wearing a low cut black and white pin striped business suit that made her look almost more like a slutty model than anything.
 My heart started to pounded in my chest as the she stared at me.
 As inconspicuously as I could, I slowly snaked an arm behind my back to get within reach of Winona.
 Part of me wondered absently how well explosive tipped bullets would work on a Lilim.

-“You’re incredibly obvious Donnie, I don’t know if you’re aware that or not, and I really wouldn’t aim your toy at me again if I were you.
+“You’re incredibly obvious Donnie, I don’t know if you’re aware of that or not, and I really wouldn’t aim your toy at me again if I were you.
 I let the first time pass, but try me for a second and I’ll rip out your throat before you even have chance to blink.”
 She said with a cruel smile.

 “Is this a social call or are you just here to threaten me?”
 I asked with as much bravado as I could manage while dropping my hand back down.
 In afterthought, having a shoot out at a college probably wouldn’t be the best thing in the world.